-Not later than 4 months from the effective date of this permit, the permittee shall post a permanent marker on the roadside bank at each outfall that is regulated under this NPDES permit.
-This includes final outfalls, bypasses, and combined sewer overflows.
-The sign shall include, at a minimum, the name of the establishment to which the permit was issued, the Ohio EPA permit number, and the outfall number and a contact telephone number.
+G. The permittee maintain a permanent marker on the stream bank at outfall 1IY00220001.
+The marker shall consist at a minimum of the name of the establishment to which the permit was issued, the Ohio EPA permit number, the outfall number and a contact telephone number.
 The information shall be printed in letters not less than two inches in height.
-The sign shall be a minimum of 2 feet by 2 feet and shall be a minimum of 3 feet above ground level.
-The sign shall not be obstructed such that persons in boats or persons swimming on the river or someone fishing or walking along the shore cannot read the sign.
+The marker shall be a minimum of 2 feet by 2 feet and shall be a minimum of 3 feet above ground level.
+The sign shall be not be obstructed such that persons in the stream or walking along the shore cannot read the sign.
 Vegetation shall be periodically removed to keep the sign visible.
-When an existing sign is replaced or reset, the new sign shall comply with the requirements of this section.